NSFC Board of Directors

 Plymouth, MN.

-Melanie’s husband, Tom, died of stomach cancer in 2012 and carried the CDH1 gene mutation.
+Melanie’s husband, Tom, died of stomach cancer in 2012, carrying the CDH1 gene mutation.
 Since his diagnosis, ten members of his family (siblings and cousins) have had their stomachs removed.
 He saved many lives, and Melanie wants to contribute her talents to No Stomach For Cancer as her way of helping others who are struggling with this disease.

 Melanie is the Program Director of the Accounting Programs at Saint Mary’s University in Minneapolis.
 She has a Bachelor’s Degree in Finance and a Master’s Degree in Business.
 She is also a Certified Management Accountant with over 20 years of experience in corporate accounting.
 Her favorite areas of accounting are budgeting, strategic planning, and financial statement analysis.